 This is your opportunity to find out everything you need to know about becoming part of our student community.
 The evening event has been structured to allow you plenty of opportunity to speak individually with academics from your subject of choice, tour our beautiful Waterfront campus, view the excellent specialist facilities we have available, and explore the fantastic support available to you throughout your studies.

 This schedule is for on-campus and in-person Undergraduate Thursday Open Events only and subject to change.
-If you are only interested in Postgraduate study, please register for our specialist event on Thursday 19 May 2022 (4.30 - 7.00pm).

 How to plan for the event?

 Check out the time for our subject talks and find out more about your courses of interest.

 Make room for the support topics that matter to you like student finance and accommodation.